lingtalfi/Chloroform/README.md

 - MinMaxFileSizeValidator: check that the file size of the posted file is within the defined boundaries (works with FileField).
 - FileMimeTypeValidator: check that the file mime type is allowed (works with FileField).
 - RequiredValidator: check that the string version of the value is not the empty string (works with all fields).
+- RequiredDateValidator: check that the date is not empty (0000-00-00 or empty string).
 - PasswordConfirmValidator: check that the password matches the value of a password confirm field (works with PasswordField).